haroldferns/ocqs/index.md

 --------------------------------------------------
 The ownCloud Server appliance is the easiest and quickest way to get started with ownCloud.
 It is setup and configured to run securely out-of-the-box.

-STEP 1: Download an appliance image for your virtualization platform.
+1: Download an appliance image for your virtualization platform.
 If you don't know which one to use, install VirtualBox [vb] and then download the appliance.

 	Appliance for VirtualBox [vb]: Ova image [oi] Appliance for VMware [vm]: ESX image [ei], VMware image [vi]